trntv/apis-list/apis/hybrix/hybrix.md

 # Hybrix

 The API is an open source multi ledger API, that allows developers to build multi-blockchain and multi-ledger solutions on 26+ blockchains.
 You can retrieve information, such as balances, transaction history, address validation.
 Also, the library allows you to sign transactions client-side.
-Documentation for API, javascript libraries and other hybrix multi ledger products

 **Docs / Website**: https://api.hybrix.io/